Skip to main content

 The evaluator:

-1. Breaks down the output into individual statements
+1. Breaks the output into individual statements.

-3. Calculates score = (unsupported statements) / (total statements)
+3. Calculates score = (unsupported statements) / (total statements).

-Important: For this evaluator, lower scores are better (0.0 means no hallucinations).
-Success is determined by score <= threshold.
+Important: for this evaluator, lower scores are better (0.0 means no hallucinations).
+Success is score <= threshold.

 ContextualRelevanceEvaluator

-Measures how relevant retrieved context chunks are to a user's query.
-This is essential for evaluating retrieval quality in RAG systems.
+Measures how relevant the retrieved context chunks are to the user's query.
+Use it to evaluate retrieval quality in RAG systems.

 JudgeLM judge = prompt -> judgeModel.generate(prompt);